 INCREASED GOVERNMENT OVERSIGHT

-Companies are being targeted by federal law enforcement to violating export administration regulations.
-The federal government is also sanctioning companies with fines for non-compliance, and sometimes criminal penalties for not meeting ITAR compliance requirements.
+Companies are being targeted by federal law enforcement for violating export administration regulations.
+The federal government is also sanctioning companies with fines for non-compliance, and sometimes criminal penalties for not meeting ITAR compliance certification requirements.

 - If your company is not ITAR certified or does not have a valid license or ITAR compliance certificate, or wondering if your business is ITAR compliant, you may want to promptly do an internal audit.

 - Sometimes having a fresh set of eyes can help can help you get ITAR certified.

 GOVERNMENT MAKES AN EXAMPLE IN EXPORT CONTROL CASE

 The U.S. Department of State concluded an administrative settlement with Esterline Technologies Corporation of Bellevue, Washington, to resolve alleged violations of the Arms Export Controls Act (AECA) (22 USC 2778) and the International Trade Regulations (ITAR TASS ) (22 CFR Parts 120-130).
 Esterline agreed to enter into a consent agreement with the Department under ITAR Section 128.11.

 DTCC determined that Esterline demonstrated inadequate corporate oversight and failed to establish an adequate AECA and ITAR Compliance Certification Program in its defense trade activity.

 How to Get ITAR Certification and ITAR Compliance Tips